50 best movies to watch on Netflix right now - TheNewsTrace

 Highlight (2015)

-This extraordinary story from author/director Tom McCarthy (The Station Agent) – which centres on a gaggle of journalists in Boston investigating youngsters being molested inside the Catholic church – is introduced vividly to life in a riveting, serious-minded drama that sticks mindfully to the info.
+This extraordinary story from author/director Tom McCarthy (The Station Agent) – which centres on a bunch of journalists in Boston investigating kids being molested inside the Catholic church – is introduced vividly to life in a riveting, serious-minded drama that sticks mindfully to the information.

 Watch on Netflix